christinaannas/weather-at-the-office/README.md

 node weather-server
 ```

-Confirm the server is running using an API client like Postman or Insomnia, or use the command line.
+Confirm the server is running using an API client like Postman or Insomnia, or the command line.
 ```
 curl http://localhost:5000/weather-api?q=23230
 ```